temporalio/documentation/docs/go/how-to-send-a-signal-to-a-workflow-execution-in-go.md

 ### How to send a Signal from within a Workflow

-A Workflow can send a Signal to another Workflow Execution using the [`SignalExternalWorkflow`](https://pkg.go.dev/go.temporal.io/sdk/workflow#SignalExternalWorkflow) API from the `go.temporal.io/sdk/workflow` package.
+ A Signal can be sent from within a Workflow to a different Workflow Execution using the [`SignalExternalWorkflow`](https://pkg.go.dev/go.temporal.io/sdk/workflow#SignalExternalWorkflow) API from the `go.temporal.io/sdk/workflow` package.

 ```go
 // ...